Sri Lanka's Catholics and Muslims deeply divided by terror attacks | DW | 27.05.2019

 Read more: Sri Lanka's Muslims under pressure after Easter Sunday bombings

-"We are humbled that he has calmed the inconsolable followers of St. Sebastian church," Rameez said.
+"We are humbled that he has calmed the inconsolable followers of St. Sebastian's," Rameez said.

 Sadness and disappointment